 Jaundice occurs if there is a dysfunction of the normal metabolism and/or excretion of bilirubin.
 This disruption in the metabolism or excretion of bilirubin can occur at various stages, and it is, therefore, useful to classify the different causes of jaundice based on where the dysfunction occurs.

-The causes of jaundice are generally classified as pre-hepatic (the problem arises before secretion to the liver), hepatic (the problem arises within the liver), and post-hepatic (the problem arises after bilirubin is excreted from the liver).
+The medical community generally classifies the causes of jaundice as pre-hepatic (the problem arises before secretion to the liver), hepatic (the problem arises within the liver), and post-hepatic (the problem arises after bilirubin is excreted from the liver).

 Adult patients can develop jaundice because of many different reasons.
 Following are some of the underlying conditions and diseases which may cause jaundice: